UrbanAnalyst/dodgr/cran-comments.md

-# CRAN notes for dodgr_0.0.2 submission
+# CRAN notes for dodgr_0.0.3 submission

-* Fixed previous failure on solaris (a C++ implicit type conversion)
-* Fixed previous failure on Windows oldrel (it was just a test failure).
+This submission should rectify all previous errors on CRAN solaris machine.
+These were from internally bundled code and were only flagged on that machine.
+Clang with all warning options on did not raise these errors, making it difficult to identify and remove them.
+I am confident that this submission has now achieved that.

 ## Test environments